 How Can You Test for Air Coming Through Windows?

-If you think that you might have an issue with your windows, you may notice an ambient temperature change in rooms and hallways.
-This is often near windows during windy weather.
-Cold air can come through windows and make curtains move.
+If you think that you might have an issue with your windows, you may notice an ambient temperature change in rooms and hallways, especially near windows during windy weather.
+Cold air seeping through window gaps can often be felt as a distinct draft or chill, and you may see insulating curtains moving even when there’s no obvious reason.

 If you still aren’t sure, feel alongside the joins of the window and you might notice air coming through (or not).